HillaryDanan/multi-geometric-attention/extensions/README.md

-# Extensions: From AI Patterns to Consciousness Theory
+# Work in Progress: Extensions: From AI Patterns to Consciousness Theory

 ## Overview